remipassmoilesel/heydjoe/README.md

 ## What is the status of this project?

-Djoe is an internship project currently in beta version.
+Djoe is an internship project writted in few months, currently in alpha version.
 In its current state it is usable but it requires a bit of work to be improved and fully operational.

-## Only in French ?

-Translation is in progress :)